mitsuhiko/insta/README.md

 Snapshots are stored in the `snapshots` folder right next to the test file where this is used.
 The name of the file is `<module>__<name>.snap` where the `name` of the snapshot has to be provided to the assertion macro.
+If no name is provided the name is derived from the test name.

 Additionally snapshots can also be stored inline.
 In that case the `cargo-insta` tool is necessary.
 See [inline snapshots](#inline-snapshots)